Feelings and Emotions in English

-Let’s learn how to talk about feelings, emotions and states in English.
+Let’s learn how to talk about our feelings, emotions and moods in English.

 Conversation Questions